-There are two key elements in understanding this definition:
+There are two key elements in understanding this definition as follows:

-- The nature of what is meant by "discarding" - The involvement of the "holder" of the waste in the process of discarding.
+- The nature of what is meant by "discarding"; and - The involvement of the "holder" of the waste in the process of discarding.

-Besides these aspects, changes made to the national legislation in 2011 have introduced two additional concepts that need to be considered.
+As well as these aspects, changes made to the national legislation in 2011[†] have introduced two additional concepts that need to be considered.
 These concern whether:

-- a material should be considered to be a by-product, rather than a waste, and, if so, whether it is to be regarded as being outside the control system set down by the Waste Management Acts, - a point has been reached whereby something that was hitherto defined as "waste" has been processed to such an extent that it should instead be regarded as a primary product.
+- A material should be considered to be a by-product, rather than a waste, and, if so, whether it is to be regarded as being outside the control system set down by the Waste Management Acts; and - A point has been reached whereby something that was hitherto defined as "waste" has been processed to such an extent that it should instead be regarded as a primary product.
 Again, if this has been achieved, the waste legislation will no longer apply.

-The next sections will consider each of these factors in more detail.
+The following sections will consider each of these factors in more detail.